nrusch/nuke-to-hydra/README.md

 #### HydraRender Op

-- Convert to PlanarIop (maybe switchable at compile time)
 - Handle aborted() in engine during render
 - Manual abort mechanism for renders (cancel button?)
     - Keep an eye out for any way to hook a progress callback to Hydra